Ghostly apparitions, Squealing Pigs and Oozing Goo!

 The following is a reconstruction of the circumstances of the murders from accounts provided by Chief Mellon, others in the Suffolk Police Department and neighbors in that section of Amityville.

 John Wendel, a bartender at Henry's, just down the street from the DeFeo house, said that Ron had come in three separate times on that day.
 Ron told police that he went home at 6:38 pm and discovered the grisly crime scene.
 He immediately got in his car and drove to Henry's where he ran into the bar yelling "my father and mother have been shot!"
 Several patrons drove to the home where they saw the bodies of the four children and dialed the Police Department.
 The police arrived on the scene by 7 pm and found the bodies of Ron, Sr. and Mrs. DeFeo in addition to those of the four children.
+View the Amityville House death scene photos here but but forewarned, they are quite graphic.

 The next day, following a press conference, an overall clad Ron, Jr was escorted in handcuffs to a nearby police car.
 Despite claims that he had heard mystical voices telling him to kill his family, Ronald DeFeo, Jr. was convicted in 1975 and was sentenced to six consecutive 25-year prison terms.